core-interaction/core-interaction.github.io/topic/everything/index.md

-{% comment %} Arpanet. {% endcomment %}
+{% include figure.html src='arpanet.jpg' caption='The original sketch of ARPANET.' credit='https://www.scientificamerican.com/gallery/early-sketch-of-arpanets-first-four-nodes/' %}

 By 1969, computer nodes connected the Stanford Research Institute, UCLA, UCSB and the University of Utah—developed by the Defense Department’s *Advanced Research Project Agency* (ARPA).

-{% comment %} Arpanet growth. {% endcomment %}
+{% include figure.html src='arpanet.gif' caption='The growth of ARPANET into the 1970s.' credit='https://medium.com/syntropynet/the-internet-was-not-developed-it-just-happened-part-1-a123fe4628' %}

-Over the following decades, “[ARPAnet](https://www.britannica.com/topic/ARPANET)” would grow to include other cities—and then other competing academic and commercial networks were developed alongside, each with their own communication protocols.
+Over the following decades, [ARPANET](https://www.britannica.com/topic/ARPANET) would grow to include other cities—and then other competing academic and commercial networks were developed alongside, each with their own communication protocols.

 {% comment %} TCP diagram of some sort? {% endcomment %}